-One of my recent productions went viral.
-This Ignite talk by Ash Beckham is on it’s way to becoming the #1 Ignite talk viewed ever on Youtube.
-As of this writing it’s been viewed over 250,000 times.
-Yeah!
-250,000!
+This productions went viral.
+This Ignite talk by Ash Beckham is the #1 Ignite talk viewed ever on Youtube.
+It’s been viewed over 550,000 times!

 My editing had nothing to do with this video going viral.
 The content drove it to be viewed by so many.
 I do think my editing helped in the viewing and understanding of the content.
 Yes, there is logic in editing this video.

 If you are familiar with Walter Murch you know about blink points.
 If you’re not allow me to explain.
 When you listen to someone talking to you your blinks may in fact coincide with your understanding of the information.
 You quite often blink when you’re brain has processed some information.

 Walter Murch has a theory that the human blink is an emotional punctuation.
 Murch found that nearly every single time he decided to make a cut, a character in a movie he was editing would blink very close to the frame he chose to make an edit on.
 He concluded a person will blink every time they understand a thought or emotion.

 “So it seems to me,” Murch says, “that our rate of blinking is somehow geared more to our emotional state and to the nature and frequency of our thoughts than to the atmospheric environment we happen to find ourselves in.
 The blink is either something that helps an internal separation of thought to take place, or it is an involuntary reflex accompanying the mental separation that is taking place anyway.”